 The Biodynamic Preparations: Compost & Sprays

-Arguably the most useful and important teachings that Steiner gave for the modern farmer were in relation to improving and regenerating soil health.
-He did this by compiling a key list of natural preparations that can aid in supporting the plant and soil health; from invigorating, calming or improving.
+Arguably the most useful and important teachings that were given for the modern farmer were in relation to improving and regenerating soil health.
+A key list of natural preparations were compiled to support the plant and soil health; from invigorating, calming or improving.

 All of the preparations are given numbers from 500 - 508.
 During nazi rule, they were banned, so the preps were given numbers in order to be clandestine.